Shipping Design at Enterprise Scale

 - And most importantly, oh well, delivered

-In less than 6 months, the new SKU was up and running across the Mercedes-Benz ecosystem.
+In less than 6 months, the new SKU was live across the Mercedes-Benz ecosystem.
+Early adoption was strong, and subscription numbers beat the original forecast.
+Here's the press release.

 The full journey